**NEW: Add your event to our Calendar**

-Much Ado About Nothing (Part Two) FREE and ONLINE Shakespeare Reading
+Much Ado About Nothing (Part Two) FREE Reading (online and in-person)

 TL;DR: Benedick and Beatrice don’t love each other but then they do.
 Claudio and Hero love each other but then they don’t but then they do again.
 Everyone gets married.